dorapocket/dorapocket/README.md

 ### Hi there，welcome to my Github Profile 👋

-- 🔭 I’m currently working on a Meeting App based on WebRTC.
+- 🔭 I’m currently working on SaltDog - A paper reading app for researchers.
-- 🌱 I’m currently learning hardware design.
+- 🌱 I’m currently learning hardware design & deeplearing accelerator.
 <!--
 **dorapocket/dorapocket** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.